Data model

 description longtext Description of the logical server

-operating_system varchar(255) Operative system
+operating_system varchar(255) Operating system

 install_date datetime Date of server installation